Back to

 Chewing

 Chewing is an essential need for a dog.
-You can give your companion a chewable item while you cook dinner, the kids do their homework or watch evening TV shows.
-This will soothe and occupy him.
+You can give your companion a chewable item while you cook dinner, the kids do their homework or you watch evening TV shows.
+This will soothe and occupy it.
 A period of chewing is equivalent to 3 times a moderate physical exercise of the same duration.
 We recommend that you purchase natural chewing items.
 You should also inform yourself as to the right size and the level of difficulty for your dog.

 Sans titre 24